dsc-sookmyung/2023-YeonJeans-SolutionChallenge/README.md

 ###  For Android User

-1. Download the apk file at Release tab
+1. Download the apk file at Release tab.
 2. Run the apk file on your phone.

 ### For iOS User